andreasgoethals/TabPFNCredit/README.md

 Alternatively, the `multiprocess_run_all.py` allows to run several experiments at once by specifying a number of available GPUs.
 Therefore, in the `CONFIG_DATA.yaml` multiple datasets should be set to `true`.

+The final results are stored in the `outputs/pd` or `outputs/lgd` folders (depending on the `task` type).

+## Parse Outputs

+To parse the final outputs and save ranking results in the `outputs/analysis/pd_ranking.csv` or `outputs/analysis/lgd_rnaking.csv`, make sure that the necessary datasets are set to `True` in the `CONFIG_DATA.yaml` and run the following command from the root folder:

+`python -m analysis.parse_outputs`

+Once the results are parsed, they can be inspected in the Streamlit application.

 ## Start Streamlit Application

 To get an interactive visualization of the results, you can locally run the Streamlit application with the following